gesape/AutoStatsQ/README.md

 Latest changes
 -------------
-- # Please have a look at the updated installation instructions.
-The module reveal is now linked, not copied, therefore a fresh installation may be needed instead of updating...
+- Please have a look at the updated installation instructions.
+A fresh installation may be needed instead of updating.
+- 2025-10-08: Improved color scale handling for gain maps.
+Renamed all mseed data to avoid colons in file names.
 - Improved timing test (26.01.2024): More flexible selection of time windows; choppingof traces after bandpass filtering; improved plots; save single results for all stations and events.
 See also example config file and section on timing test below.
-- updated AutoStatsQ to work with recent matplotlib, gmt, pyrocko versions (27.10.2023)
 - 2 new tutorials with step-by-step instructions in the ```example``` directory; including all input to get started.
 Example (I) - testing data and metadata downloaded from an fdsn server; Example (II) - testing locally stored data (including a synthetic test dataset).
 - Result presentation as a html report!
 After running AutoStatsQ, a html report file can be generated using ```--report```.
 The report is based on reveal (Copyright (C) 2020 Hakim El Hattab, http://hakim.se, and reveal.js contributors).
-- Improved config file checks, feedback and error logging.

 Requirements
 ------------

-- Seismology toolbox pyrocko: https://pyrocko.org/ (Heimann et al. 2017) (and all requirements needed for pyrocko)
+- Seismology toolbox pyrocko: https://pyrocko.org/ (Heimann et al. 2017) (and all requirements needed for pyrocko).
 - To compute synthetic data a pre-calculated GF database can be downloaded using `fomosto`.
-For instance, `fomosto download kinherd global_2s` from the pyrocko environment. https://greens-mill.pyrocko.org/
+For instance, `fomosto download kinherd global_2s_v2` from the pyrocko environment. https://greens-mill.pyrocko.org/
 - [Grond](https://pyrocko.org/grond/docs/current/)